Frequently Asked Questions (FAQs)

 Generally, it’s best to wait until a child is about 10 or 11 years old to start private voice lessons.
-We have taught a handful of children ages 6 to 9, but these are exceptions, not the rule.
+We do teach children ages 5 to 9, but in general these lessons incorporate both singing and piano, as well as general music learning and activities.
 Contact Resound NW if you think voice lessons might be appropriate for your child.
 If not, your child might be interested in a children's choir or taking a music appreciation class.
 We would be happy to refer you to resources like this in your area.

 I have written some songs and need help with them.
 Can you help me write music and notate it?

 We would love to!
 We always enjoy hearing original music.
 We can help you write out your melodies, come up with good accompaniment, and create a great structure for your songs.